jay-babu/mason-nvim-dap.nvim/README.md

 # Handlers usage

-The `handlers` table provides a dynamic way of setting up sources and any other needed logic, It can also do that during runtime.
+The `handlers` table provides a dynamic way of setting up sources and any other logic needed; it can also do that during runtime.

-The config table passed to each hander contains the below items.
+To override the fallback handler put your custom one as first list element in the table.
+To override any other handler pass your custom function to the respective key.
+Handler functions take one argument - the default config table, which you customize to your liking:

 ```lua
 local config = {
 	name -- adapter name